 Studio dance course taught by the director of the Penn State Dance Program, Elisha Clark Halpin

-Participation in dance classes through the Dublin Dance Festival, as well as attending performances and a dance appreciation class.
+Participation in dance events through the Dublin Dance Festival, as well as creative and artistic projects centered around Dublin.

-Participants will average two dance classes per day and attend two-to-three live performances each week.
-The focus of the studio course and the workshop will be modern dance.
+Participants will average one dance class per day and attend multiple live performances each week.
 Performances attended for the appreciation course will include modern dance, conventional musical theatre, perhaps even ballet, but certainly traditional Irish dance.

-As a part of the program students will participate in a number of local excursions and a day trip to Glendalough, a 9th century settlement at the "Valley of the Two Lakes."
+As a part of the program students will participate in a number of local excursions including Glendalough, a 9th century settlement at the "Valley of the Two Lakes" , Giant's Causeway and the Cliffs of Mohr.

 You will receive credit for all academic courses taken abroad, and all your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic advisor.